kamu-data/kamu-docs/content/cli/developer-guide.md

 # Release Procedure
 1. While on the feature branch, bump the crates versions using `release` tool, e.g. `cargo run --bin release -- --major / --minor / --patch`
-2. We try to stay up-to-date with all dependencies, so for any minor or major release you should also run `cargo update`
+2. We try to stay up-to-date with all dependencies, so:
+   1. Run `cargo update` to pull in any minor releases
+   2. Run `cargo upgrade --dry-run` and see which packages have major upgrades - either perform them or ticket them up
 3. Create a `CHANGELOG` entry for the new version
 4. Create PR, wait for tests, then merge
 5. Checkout and pull `master`